Skip to content

 ``America/New_York``.

-check: A custom check to run for this column.
-Must return a non-aggregated
+check: A custom rule or multiple rules to run for this column.
+This can be:

 metadata=metadata,